aetherinox/docker-base-alpine/README.md

 ## Using Image

-To use your new docker alpine image, you simply need to reference it in your project's `📄 Dockerfile`.
-In our example, we will use the `📄 Dockerfile` from the project **[thebinaryninja/tvapp2](https://github.com/thebinaryninja/tvapp2)**.
+To use your new docker alpine base image, you simply need to reference it in your project's `📄 Dockerfile`.
+Open your app's `Dockerfile`, and add:

 ```dockerfile
 ARG ARCH=amd64